 Palladium is usually cheaper than platinum and gold, but still far more expensive than silver or copper.
 As you can see in the chart below, the price ratio of a palladium vs. platinum has varied wildly.

 Price charts courtesy of CPM Group

 Nearly identical to the untrained eye, platinum and palladium are like peas in a pod.
-Platinum is far denser, less naturally abundant, and usually more costly.
-Palladium is more common in industrial uses due to the similarity to platinum at a normally lower price point.
+They have similar make-ups, meaning they react in similar ways to other elements — in fact, they are often interchangeable in industry.
+The primary differences are that platinum is far denser, less naturally abundant and usually more costly.
+Palladium is more common in industrial uses due to its similarity to platinum at a normally lower price point.
 Both platinum and palladium are common in the jewelry industry due to the appealing white aesthetic.
 Both metals are hypoallergenic, meaning their non-porous surfaces are unlikely to collect bacteria or react poorly with human skin, making them ideal for wedding rings and other jewelry.

 |# of Protons||78||46|

 |Atomic Mass||195.078 amu||106.42 amu|